21 Panel data

 21.2 Voluntary disclosure

 One paper that uses a multi-way fixed-effect structure like that we analysed above is Li et al. (2018), who “seek to provide causal evidence on the proprietary cost hypothesis” (2018, p.
 266).
-While “proprietary costs” are commonly assumed to be those caused by use of information by competitors, Verrecchia (1983) uses the term more broadly:
+While “proprietary costs” are commonly assumed to be those caused by use of information by competitors, Verrecchia (1983, p.
+181) uses the term more broadly.

-While Verrecchia (1983) considers the “reluctance of managers in certain highly competitive industries … to disclose favorable accounting data”, he assumes that the cost of disclosure is constant and independent of the disclosed value.
+While Verrecchia (1983) considers the “reluctance of managers in certain highly competitive industries … to disclose favorable accounting data”, in his model, he assumes that the cost of disclosure is constant and independent of the disclosed value.

-Li et al. (2018) exploit the staggered implementation of the inevitable disclosure doctrine, which was adopted by state courts as part of the common law of their respective states at different times (some state courts later rejected the doctrine after adopting it).
-The inevitable disclosure doctrine (IDD) provides an employer with injunctive relief to prevent a current or former employee from working for another company if doing so will lead to the inevitable disclosure of trade secret information.
+Li et al. (2018) exploit the staggered implementation of the inevitable disclosure doctrine (IDD), which was adopted by state courts as part of the common law of their respective states at different times (some state courts later rejected the doctrine after adopting it).
+IDD provides an employer with injunctive relief to prevent a current or former employee from working for another company if doing so will lead to the inevitable disclosure of trade secret information.
 Li et al. (2018) argue that IDD increases the marginal benefits of non-disclosure, which they interpret as an increase in the cost of disclosure.

 21.2.1 Customer disclosures